FlexMeasures/tsc/CONTRIBUTING.md

 ## Coding style

 We program in Python and follow the PEP8 style guide.
-You can [read more](https://flexmeasures.readthedocs.io/en/latest/dev/introduction.html), e.g. on how to versioning works or how to apply our automatic code style tooling (Flake8, Black).
+You can [read more](https://flexmeasures.readthedocs.io/en/latest/dev/introduction.html), e.g. on how versioning works or how to apply our automatic code style tooling (Flake8, Black).

 [governance policies]: GOVERNANCE.md